grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 <p align="center"><img src="../grafana_datasource_tempo.png" alt="Tempo Datasource configured for the gateway forwarding oauth access token"></p>

-If you prefer to set the Bearer token directly, and not use the  **Forward Oauth Identify** you can add it to the "Authorization" Header
+If you prefer to set the Bearer token directly and not use the  **Forward Oauth Identify**, you can add it to the "Authorization" Header.

 <p align="center"><img src="../grafana_datasource_tempo_headers.png" alt="Tempo Datasource configured for the gateway using Bearer token"></p>